mattsinger17/msinger1-portfolio/finalproject.md

 | 0                     | 0                    | 0          | Municipal Government,  Municipal Improvement, or  Municipal Urban Renewal | Exempt          | City of  Pittsburgh |

 In doing so, I'm able to ascertain that propertyies assessed at a County-level taxable value of $0, a City-level taxable value of $0, and a sale price of $0 that's documented as in use for only municipal government purposes, holds a tax-exempt status, and is located within the geographical boundaries of the City of Pittsburgh are vacant, City-owned parcels.
 Thus, I'm able to reduce this dataset from close to 580,000 entries to 7,000.
 This data subset, filtered-down using my selected criteria, is [available here](https://data.wprdc.org/dataset/property-assessments/resource/f2b8d575-e256-4718-94ad-1e12239ddb92?filters=SALEPRICE%3A0%7CPROPERTYCITY%3APITTSBURGH%7CTAXDESC%3A10+-+Exempt%7CUSEDESC%3AMUNICIPAL+GOVERNMENT%7CUSEDESC%3AMUNICIPAL+IMPROVEMENT%7CUSEDESC%3AMUNICIPAL+URBAN+RENEWAL%7CCOUNTYBUILDING%3A0%7CLOCALBUILDING%3A0).

+#### Department of City Planning Vacant Parcel Inventory Data
+Through my work on the VLADS Policy Working Group, I was furnished with and have access to [this dataset](https://drive.google.com/file/d/1Xt1rcSDO7CYS1dbBwaTMBH-xYqRtCEKq/view?usp=sharing) by and from the City's Department of City Planning.
+The file itself — which provides an accounting of all of the City's vacant properties — isn't currently hosted on a public repository, but that hyperlink will bring a user to the saved copy of the file that I uploaded to my Google Drive account, which has been made public and accessible.
+This dataset is formatted and coded in such a way that I don't think it'll be of the same utility to me as the Allegheny County Property Assessment Parcel Data, but I wanted to take the time to register this source of data as a potential tool for cross-checking other data on City-owned vacant parcels.

 #### Citywide Revenues and Expenses